 At AHA Foundation, breaking the silence about female genital mutilation (FGM), child and forced marriage, and other harmful cultural practices is at the heart of our work every day.
 Together, we must bring these abuses to light if we want to protect women and girls at risk and uproot these acts of gender-based violence.
 This fight is only possible because of brave survivors and your support.

-This month, Nevaeh and Shagufa are the brave survivors whose stories we share.
+This month, Shagufa is the brave survivor whose story we share.

 As a teenager in Afghanistan, Shagufa was forced into a marriage with a man nearly twice her age.
 After a year, she found a way to escape and was determined to continue her education.
 In our blog with her this month, she explains how a passion for education and golf—a sport she found by chance—helped her leave her forced marriage and forge a new path in life.

 FGM, child and forced marriage, and honor violence are often uncomfortable issues to bring up and discuss.
 Many choose to turn a blind eye, but not you.
 If you can, please consider us in your year-end giving so that we can continue to amplify the voices and stories of brave women and girls like Shagufa and Navaeh.